ashrafulielectrical/Automated-Plant-Watering-System/README.md

-# Automated Plant Watering System
+# Plant Watering System Using Mathlab and Arduino Grove Board

 ## Context